These are my personal recommendations for making the switch to a high-DPI website.

 3. Image alternatives?

-I don't recommend jumping to SVG or web font dingbats because these assets are more difficult to generate and less maintainable than simple PNG or JPEG assets.
-They can also yield unpredictable pixel grid alignment at small sizes, which will be ugly on low-DPI displays.
+I don't use vector formats like SVG or web font dingbats because these assets are more difficult to generate and less maintainable than simple PNG or JPEG assets.
+The tools are not quite there yet.
+They also yield unpredictable pixel grid alignment at small sizes, which will be ugly on low-DPI displays.

 Rendering icons with CSS is a parlor trick not suitable for "real-world" sites, in my opinion.
 These hacks don't achieve pixel precision and don't handle browser zoom well.